 Coach Jolley has played in 14 different countries: Germany, Portugal, Lebanon, Syria, Jordan, Palestine, Mexico, Luxembourg, Iceland, Egypt, Israel, Saudi Arabia, The Netherlands, and Dubai.

-Coach Grafel said of him: “Carson is one of the hardest workers I have seen since I started coaching career.
+Coach Grafel said of him: “Carson is one of the hardest workers I have seen since I started coaching.
 He knows how to play the game better than anyone I have come across and can now help our guys understand that.
 The community loves Carson and he is another great addition to the Trojan family.”